 Environmental and social risks under this project will depend on the types of grants the project will award.
 The nature of the technology aggregator programme is that the small grants are not expected to be identified until the implementation process is underway.
 In reviewing the grant selection process in Component 2, UNEP safeguard policy and AF safeguard policy will be applied to ensure full compliance.
 At the portfolio levelthis starts with the preparation of the Environmental, Social and Economic Review Note (ESERN) with and for clearance of the UN Environment Safeguards Advisor to determine appropriate risk mitigation measures.
 The checklist of environmental and social principles provided in Section II.L will also be followed.
-If the screening assigns a high or moderate risk category to the project, then additional steps are required during project preparation.
-Screening is the process for determining the appropriate level of safeguard assessment and the management approach to be developed for a proposed project.
-The project environmental and social management system will specify any other related procedures, roles and responsibilities.
+If the screening assigns a high or moderate risk category to the project, then additional steps will be taken to avoid or mitigate such risks during project preparation and management.

-Project and safeguard information should be disclosed to public and relevant stakeholders for their knowledge, monitoring and engagement.
-Regular monitoring of the compliance with required environmental and social management plan and risk management plan will be carried out and documented in the annual progress reports.
+Project and safeguard information will be disclosed to public and relevant stakeholders for their information and engagement.
+Regular monitoring of the compliance with required environmental and social management plan will be carried out and documented in the annual progress reports.
 The project team will encourage stakeholders to communicate any potential compliance and grievance issues.
-The project team will actively disseminate information on how to access grievance redress mechanism, if there is any concern and complaint.
+The project team will respond duely and promptly to any concerns observed or reported to avoid their escalation to be the grievance issues.
+The project team will actively disseminate information on how to raise their grievance cases and access grievance redress mechanism, if there is any concern and complaint in the outreach plan to be implemented in Output 1.1.